avaneev/biteopt/README.md

 Parameter values are internally normalized to [0; 1] range and, to stay in this range, are wrapped in a special manner before each function evaluation.
-Algorithm uses an alike of a probabilistic state-automata (by means of "selectors") to switch between algorithm flow-paths, depending on the candidate solutions' acceptance on previous iterations.
+The method uses an alike of a probabilistic state-automata (by means of "selectors") to switch between algorithm flow-paths, depending on the candidate solutions' acceptance on previous iterations.
 Each selector represents a superposition of flow-paths, with each flow-path initially being equally-probable.
-Depending on the acceptance or rejection of the newly-generated candidate solution, the selector is updated accordingly, and the "probabilistic weight" of a recently used flow-path is adjusted.
+Depending on the acceptance or rejection of a newly-generated candidate solution, the selector is updated accordingly, and the "probabilistic weight" of a recently used flow-path is adjusted.
 This approach increases the number of acceptable solutions, and produces a smoother